Semenya's future in doubt after she says no to medication to lower testosterone

 Semenya cruised home on Friday as she won her 30th successive race over the distance in one minute 54.98 seconds, nearly three seconds ahead of Burundi’s Francine Niyonsaba.

-Semenya, given a warm reception by a sparse crowd at Doha’s Khalifa International Stadium as the runners were presented at the start, bided her time before taking the lead with around 300 metres left and then powered away from the rest of the field.
+Given a warm reception by a sparse crowd at Doha’s Khalifa International Stadium as the runners were presented at the start, Semenya bided her time before taking the lead with around 300 metres left and then powered away from the rest of the field.

-Niyonsaba, Olympic silver medalist in 2016, recently revealed she had similar difference in sexual development (DSD) characteristics to Semenya.
+Niyonsaba, Olympic silver medalist in 2016, recently revealed she had similar DSD characteristics to Semenya.

 Semenya could compete in longer distances not affected by the rule change.